Compare Quotes for A New Conservatory Roof

 3. Choose your materials wisely

-With a big budget, you’ll have more leeway to splash out on expensive materials, such as timber or aluminium.
+With a bigger budget, you’ll have more leeway to splash out on expensive materials, such as timber or aluminium.
 However, if you’re limited in how much you can spend, uPVC might be the better option.
 Not only is uPVC cheaper to install, but it’s also reliable, durable, and weather resistant.

 4. Opt for a cheaper style